Care Team. Taking care of those who take care of us

 Meet Kelsey: Designing with future generations in mind.

 Kelsey has a master’s degree in architecture from RWU, with a background in commercial, institutional, civic, and hospitality architecture.
 She also is well-versed in historic restoration.
 While she loves being involved in all stages of design, she has the most recent experience with construction documents.
-Kelsey joined the Signal Works team as a junior designer […]
+Kelsey joined the Signal Works team as a designer in […]

 Meet Dan: A catalyst for results and a lover of metrics.